Eating too many sugary foods in the third trimester can make Your Baby gain excessive weight.

 The American Pregnancy Association recommends gaining around 0.5 kg per week during the seventh and eighth months of pregnancy.
 However, your weight may stabilize or even decrease slightly in the ninth month.
-If you eat too many refined carbohydrates and sugary foods during this period, it can negatively impact #baby ’s health.
+If you eat too many refined carbohydrates and sugary foods during this period, it can negatively impact Your Baby ’s health.

-Sugar can make #baby too big
+Sugar can make Your Baby too big

 A large baby makes delivery more difficult and can increase the risk of health problems and injury for both the mother and the baby during the delivery.